PeterWachira01/Laravel_Authentication_System/README.md

 1. Register a new account.

+2. Verify your email address.

-2. Log in with your registered credentials.
+3. Log in with your registered credentials.

-3. Explore the authenticated features of the application.
+4. Explore the authenticated features of the application.

 ## Security

 - This authentication system follows best practices for securing user data.
-- Laravel's built-in features, such as hashed passwords, CSRF protection, and middleware, are employed to enhance security.
+- Laravel's built-in features, such as hashed passwords, email verification, CSRF protection, and middleware, are employed to enhance security.

 ## Contributing